Java Interview Questions-Core Faq - 2

 The compiler supplies a default constructor for a class if the class does not explicitly define any constructors.
 It is provided automatically when no constructor is present, and it initializes member variables with default values.

 What are the various access specifiers for Java classes?

-How destructors are defined in Java?
+How are destructors defined in Java?

-What is the difference between == and quals() in comparing Java String objects?
+What is the difference between == and equals() in comparing Java String objects?

 Can we create abstract classes without any abstract methods?

-Can we have static methods in interface?
+Can we have static methods in an interface?

 Can you override a private or static method in Java?

 No, private and static methods cannot be overridden in Java.
 Private methods are not accessible outside the class, and static methods are associated with the class itself, not with individual instances.